Job description – Public Affairs Director Nordics

 - Ability to develop and implement effective and practical advocacy solutions and campaigns.

-- Self-going personality with good inter-personal skills, culturally sensitive, good understanding of the corporate environment and leadership.
+- Self-going personality with good leadership and inter-personal skills, culturally sensitive, good understanding of the corporate environment.

-All candidates should submit their CV to Annick Carpentier, Director General of ACE: firstname.lastname@example.org
+Candidates should submit their CV to Annick Carpentier, Director General of ACE latest by COB 29.09.23: firstname.lastname@example.org